adamierymenko/kissdb/README.md

 It stores keys and values of fixed length in a stupid-simple file format based on fixed-size hash tables.
 If a hash collision occurrs, a new "page" of hash table is appended to the database.
-The database is append-only;
+The format is append-only.
-there is no delete function.
-You can, however, change an existing value without increasing the size of the database.
-(Put will replace existing values.)
-The size of the hash table affects the trade-off between space efficiency and performance.
-If you expect more keys, use larger tables.
-But if you don't expect too many keys, large tables will waste space.

-That being said, it's pretty flexible and lacks limitations.
-64-bit values are used, so there's no real file size limit.
-It's space-efficient, since there's no meta-data other than the hash tables.
-An effort is made to make it pretty robust on loss-of-power during write.
-In most cases this will only result in some wasted space, since hash table entries are written last.
-Iteration over all values is supported, though value order is undefined (as is usually the case with hash tables).

-It implements no caching of its own except for the hash tables to speed lookups, so you'll have to do that if you don't want to hit the disk for every get().
-It also implements no thread synchronization, so it should be guarded by a mutex or something for multi-threaded apps.
-It presently has no awareness of byte order.
-Most everyting these days is little-endian, so that should be considered the "standard" for KISSDB database files.
-So on big-endian systems byte swapping will need to be added in the hash table I/O code.

-If you want something full-featured, check out SQLite or Berkeley DB.
-If you want something super-duper-fast, check out Kyoto Cabinet.
-Both of these are substantially larger though.
-If all you want to do is remember stuff and look it up by key, you might consider this.
-Performance isn't bad for something so trivial, especially if your OS has efficient I/O.
+There is no delete.
+Puts that replace an existing value, however, will not grow the file as they will overwrite the existing entry.

+Hash table size is a space/speed trade-off parameter.
+Larger hash tables will reduce collisions and speed things up a bit, at the expense of memory and disk space.
+A good size is usually about 1/2 the average number of entries you expect.

+Features:

+ * Tiny, compiles to ~4k on an x86_64 Linux system
+ * Small memory footprint (only caches hash tables)
+ * Very space-efficient (on disk) if small hash tables are used
+ * Makes a decent effort to be robust on power loss
+ * Pretty respectably fast, especially given its simplicity
+ * 64-bit, file size limit is 2^64 bytes
+ * Ports to anything with a C compiler and stdlib/stdio
+ * Public domain

+Limitations:

+ * Fixed-size keys and values, must recreate and copy to change any init size parameter
+ * Add/update only, no delete
+ * Iteration is supported but key order is undefined
+ * No search for subsets of keys/values
+ * No indexes
+ * No transactions
+ * No built-in thread-safety (guard it with a mutex in MT code)
+ * No built-in caching of data (only hash tables are cached for lookup speed)
+ * So minimal it doesn't store meta-data about the database, so init parameters must be the same for a given DB file
+ * No endian-awareness (currently), so big-endian DBs won't read on little-endian machines

+Alternative key/value store databases:

+ * SQLite (embedded SQL, public domain, much larger but very full-featured)
+ * Kyoto Cabinet
+ * GNU DBM (GDBM)
+ * Berkeley DB
+ * MemcacheDB
+ * NDBM (old-school but still usable)
+ * (probably others, use the Google)

+KISSDB is good if you want space-efficient relatively fast write-once/read-many storage of keys mapped to values.
+Its not a good choice if you need searches, indexes, delete, structured storage, or widely varying key/value sizes.

-KISSDB is in the public domain, too.
+KISSDB is in the public domain.
 One reason it was written was the poverty of simple key/value databases with wide open licensing.
 Even old ones like GDBM have GPL, not LGPL, licenses.